Azure/fleet/hack/Azure/setup/README.md

 export RESOURCE_GROUP=<HUB_RESOURCE_GROUP>
 export LOCATION=<HUB_LOCATION>

 # Run the script.
-Be sure to replace the values of <HUB-CLUSTER-NAME> with those of your own.
+Be sure to replace the values of <IMAGE-TAG> <HUB-CLUSTER-NAME> with those of your own.
+# The latest fleet image tag could be found here https://github.com/Azure/fleet/releases.
+# Ex.: ./hack/setup/createHubCluster.sh v0.10.8 test-hub
+# Run the script.
 chmod +x hack/Azure/setup/createHubCluster.sh
-./hack/Azure/setup/createHubCluster.sh <HUB-CLUSTER-NAME>
+./hack/Azure/setup/createHubCluster.sh <IMAGE-TAG> <HUB-CLUSTER-NAME>
 ```

 It may take a few minutes for the script to finish running.
 Once it is completed, verify that the `hub-agent` has been installed: